markdenardo/MDN-portfolio/README.md

 an instructional design application for Roblox https://github.com/markdenardo/for_loop_roblox_tutorial

-pure data and FMOD integration in Unity project for video game project https://github.com/markdenardo/DR2-audio-test
+pure data and FMOD integration in Unity project https://github.com/markdenardo/DR2-audio-test

 game prototype for an upcoming tape release